Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 [The compiler rejects such interfaces](https://go.dev/play/p/r4kpXNynscX).

-So, we pretty much had a language to build boolean formulas, where every formula had the form
+So we had a language to build boolean formulas, where every formula had the form

     X∧Y∧¬Z

-Checking if a type implements an interface meant to check if it is in the set described by that interfaces.
-Which meant checking if the corresponding formula is satisfied.
+Checking if a type implements an interface means checking if it is in the set described by that interfaces.
+Which means checking if the corresponding formula is satisfied.

 And checking if an interface is invalid meant checking if the set it describes is empty.
 Which meant checking if the formula is *satisfiable*.
-This was easy, though.
-If you look closely, those formulas are in DNF and as we noted above, solving SAT on a formula given in DNF is easy.
+This was easy, though, as those formulas are in DNF.
+They only have a single term and that term is a conjunction of variables or their negations.
+And as we noted above, solving SAT on a formula given in DNF is easy.

 ## Adding unions